jaimetur/PhotoMigrator/help/06-google-photos.md

   ./PhotoMigrator.bin --client=google-photos --upload-albums ./My_Albums_Folder --reuse-similar-existing-albums
   ```
   Example: if `New_Album`, `New Album`, and `New_Album 1` exist, PhotoMigrator prefers `New Album` as the keeper, merges the assets it can into that keeper, and uploads the incoming album there.
 The redundant variants remain because Google Photos does not allow album deletion via the public API.
+  If no equivalent album already exists in the target and you upload `New_Album 1`, the same flag creates `New Album` directly instead of preserving the duplicate-like suffix.

 ## Download Albums: